Spring Semester 2021 FAQs:

 InitialView is a video interview platform that allows international applicants to demonstrate English proficiency through a live, unscripted interview and a writing sample.
 You can sign up for an interview on the InitialView website, and if you have any questions about the interview process, you can contact InitialView directly.
 Note that although InitialView is based in China, it is open to all applicants around the world.

-The Simon Admissions Committee will use your InitialView interview and writing sample as part of the holistic review of your application.
+The Simon Admissions Committee will use your InitialView interview as part of the holistic review of your application.
 While this is not a required component, it is an excellent way to add another dimension to your candidacy.

 We will continue to look for new InitialView submissions after the application deadline, but note that if you submit a completed application before your InitialView link is available, we will proceed with reviewing your application to avoid any delays.
 We will add the InitialView link to your application once available, but we cannot guarantee that it will be reviewed alongside your other application materials.
 As such, it is strongly advised that you schedule your InitialView interview well before you submit your application to ensure we receive the link in a timely manner.

-If you forgot your password, please follow the instructions located on the Application Login Page to reset.
+If you forgot your password, please follow the instructions located on the Application Login Page to reset it

 If you forgot the email associated with your application and/or are still having trouble logging in, please contact Simon Admissions at admissions@simon.rochester.edu.